Today I bring you a recipe that you never knew you needed, but if you’re anything like me, you’re going to fall in love with.

 The ingredients we’re using here are vanilla protein powder, sugar-free syrup, butter, and brown sugar substitute.

 This photo shows you exactly which brand I chose to go with, and I’ll tell you why I chose each in case you need to make substitutions.

-Vanilla Protein Powder: I used Quest Nutrition here because it’s one of my favorite tasting protein powders.
-It’s a blend of whey & casein, which leads to a thicker consistency than whey protein alone.
+Vanilla Protein Powder: I used Quest Nutrition in the original recipe, but have had great success using PEScience as well.
+They’re both a blend of whey & casein, which leads to a thicker consistency than whey protein alone.
 I know that the majority of people out there only have whey protein, and that will work here too.
-The addition of casein in the Quest powder really helps the texture, but it’s not absolutely necessary.
+The addition of casein in the protein powder really helps the texture, but it’s not absolutely necessary.

 Sugar-Free Syrup: I always have some sugar-free syrup in my fridge because I make waffles almost daily.
 I like using this because it tastes like maple syrup (albeit not as thick) and has very few calories to it.
 For this recipe, any sticky liquid sweetener should work!
 If you have regular maple syrup, or even honey, both should work here.

 Butter/Butter Spread: The butter in this recipe is necessary to give this protein caramel sauce its smooth consistency and to balance out some of the sweetness.
 I use Country Crock spread because it is only 50 calories per tablespoon, vs regular butter that is 100 calories per tablespoon.
 Country Crock is actually non-dairy as well, if that is something you’re after!
 Regular butter will work here, as well as any other “buttery spread.”

 Brown Sugar Substitute: Brown sugar is what is going to give us that dark caramel color.
 If you use regular sugar, our protein caramel sauce is going to be way too light and taste much different.
 I’ve been using So Nourished brand brown sugar substitute, and it’s the closest I’ve found to real-deal brown sugar.
 Feel free to use any brand you like!